bloomberg/lucene-solr/solr/contrib/ltr/example/README.md

 In the following we illustrate a simple way for obtaining training data from simple interaction data.

-Simple interaction data will be a Solr log providing:
+Simple interaction data will be a Solr log file, with two different types for record:

-  * When a user performs a query we have a record with `user-id, query, responses`, where `responses` is a list of unique document ids returned for a query.
+  * **query**: when a user performs a query we have a record with `user-id, query, responses`, where `responses` is a list of unique document ids returned for a query.

 **Example:**